 What is hay fever?

 Hay fever, also known as seasonal allergic rhinitis, is a very common allergy in the UK affecting 1 in 4 people.
 It can affect daily activities, sleep, concentration, and performance at school.
-Asthma and eczema can also be worse during the pollen season.

 Why does it happen?